buildtesters/buildtest/docs/setup.rst

 For more details on argcomplete please visit https://pypi.org/project/argcomplete/

-This will setup auto-complete on buildtest arguments which will be useful when building tests.
+..
+Note:: It is highly recommended to setup auto-complete feature when using buildtest

 buildtest version (``buildtest -V``)
 -------------------------------------